shriidevii/RankSync/README.md

 ## ✅ Our Solution

-**TalentLens AI** — a 6-component weighted scoring engine that ranks all 100,000 candidates and produces an honest, defensible top-100 shortlist with unique per-candidate reasoning.
+**RankSync AI** — a 6-component weighted scoring engine that ranks all 100,000 candidates and produces an honest, defensible top-100 shortlist with unique per-candidate reasoning.

 ```
 Career Evidence (32%)  +  Skill Depth (28%)  +  Behavioral Signals (22%)